 Rural Buffer.
-Rural Buffer areas generally do not have sewer and water, but are appropriate for agricultural, low density residential, and other uses allowed by zoning.
-Typically this buffer is located on the fringe between rural and more urbanized areas.
-Rezoning requests for more intensive uses should be limited, especially those requiring extended utility service.
+Rural Buffer areas do not have sewer and water, but are appropriate for agriculture uses and some infill with low density residential.
+Typically located on the fringe between rural and more urbanized areas, future rezoning in this district should be limited for more intensive uses, especially those requiring extended utility service.